UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 pyppeteer-install
 ```

+Now try exporting a notebook by clicking
-Try this by going to `File -> Export notebook as... -> Export Notebook to WebPDF`.
+`File -> Export notebook as... -> Export Notebook to WebPDF`.

 ## Make